pantonante/3dRegistration/Experimenter/README.md

 </p>

-For a complex experiment, I suggested to use the HTML report because it is interactive (thanks to Plotly.js).
+For a complex experiment, I suggested using the HTML report because it is interactive (thanks to [Plotly.js](https://plot.ly/javascript/)).

 The script can be executed in parallel with itself, for example using more terminals or a custom script.